• Skip to primary navigation

 1. Chipotle pepper grind is not the same as chipotle chili powder.

-2. When I use this on a grilling recipe, I add the optional brown sugar.
-I like a little char on my grilled meat.
+2. I add the optional brown sugar when I use this on a grilling recipe.
+I like a little char on my grilled meat and fantastic bark on low and slow pork butt and brisket.

 3. The heat is mild but tasty.
 Increase the heat with the optional cayenne pepper.